Visit page main

 Necessary cookies are crucial for the website to function and cannot be switched off in our systems.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
 You can set your browser to block or alert you about these cookies, but some parts of the site will not then work.
 These cookies do not store any personally identifiable information.

 Functional cookies enable the website to provide enhanced functionality and personalization.
-They may be set by us or by third party providers whose services we have added to our pages.
+They may be set by us or by third party providers whose services we have added to our sites.
 If you do not allow these cookies then some or all of these services may not function properly.

 Targeting cookies may be set through our site by our advertising partners.
 They may be used by those companies to build a profile of your interests and show you relevant adverts on other sites.
-They do not store directly personal information, but are based on uniquely identifying your browser and internet device.
+They support our marketing activities and help measure their effectiveness.
 If you do not allow these cookies, you will experience less targeted advertising.

 Performance cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
 They help us to know which pages are the most and least popular and see how visitors move around the site.
-All information these cookies collect is aggregated and therefore anonymous.
-If you do not allow these cookies we will not know when you have visited our site, and will not be able to monitor its performance.
+If you do not allow these cookies we will not know when you have visited our site, and will not be able to analyze its performance.

 Uncategorized cookies are cookies that don’t have a category according to their type or purporse.